genestack/apparatuis/readme.md

 ### Spread props

-Any component should spread its props to element it renders.
+Any component should spread its props to its children elements.

 There are few common types of elements that any component could render:

-- the root element
+- The **root element** – just the root element of the virtual DOM tree that is been returned from component's `render` method.
-- the target element
-- additional elements

-Any component that renders elements has a single `root` element.
-In common cases the `root` element is the `target` element.
-Any element that is not the `root` or the `target` is an `additional` element.
+- The **target element** – the element that bears main component's load, e.g. `input` for `Autocomplete`.
+Usually both _root_ and _target_ elements are the same but not always.
+- **Additional elements** – all the rest elements playing less significant roles

-Main purpose of the `root` element is CSS.
-The `target` element is used for API purposes.
+In those cases where `root` and `target` are not the same element, main purpose of the `root` element is styling.
+Main purpose of the `target` element than is to deliver business logic.

-So `className` and `style` props should always be passed to the `root` component.
+Therefore `className` and `style` props should always be passed to the `root` component.
 Other props are passed to the `target` component.

 ```tsx